-Jesus Christ tells Moses to go forward fearlessly into the Golan region.
-Is this the wimpy, tolerate anything in the name of a false emotional love, false Christ of some of today’s Ekklesia, and the other evangelical minded false teachers in the assemblies?
-These folks were sinners and were to be destroyed for their unrepentant sin!
+God tells Moses to go forward fearlessly into the Golan region.
+Is this the wimpy, tolerate anything in the name of a false emotional love, false Christ in today’s spiritual Ekklesia?

-Jesus Christ will deliver a great victory over all sin; if we would only follow him, live by every Word of God and seek him to fight for us: against the sin and temptation that besets us.
+Jesus Christ will deliver a great victory over all sin; if we would only follow him to live by every Word of God and seek God’s deliverance against the sin and temptation that besets us.

 21:34 And the LORD said unto Moses, Fear him [Og] not: for I have delivered him into thy hand, and all his people, and his land; and thou shalt do to him as thou didst unto Sihon king of the Amorites, which dwelt at Heshbon.